neophob/PixelController/README.md

 * PureData (http://puredata.info/), download the extended Version

 Run `PixelController.cmd` on Windows, `PixelController.command` on OSX and `PixelController.sh` on Linux to start the application.
-Make sure your led matrix connected to you computer before the application is started and you configured your hardware in the config.properties file.
+Make sure your led matrix connected to you computer before the application is started and you **configured** your output hardware in the config.properties file.

 Here is a very primitve diagram, how everything is connected: